ab9st8/click/README.md

 # \*click* — done.
-Click is a simple build tool for C. One command, `click`, and your code is compiled.
+Click is a simple build tool for C and C++.
+One command, `click`, and your code is compiled.
 The build command is customisable via a simple TOML configuration file.

 ## Installation
 Releases are [under here.](https://github.com/c1m5j/click/releases) Preferably you can build from source.
 Make sure you have Nimble (and generally the Nim toolchain) installed.
 Then